-This study was conducted over 12 sequential sessions.
+This study was conducted sequentially during 12 sessions.
 Pre- and post-tests (DIALNG online test) were administered before (1st session) and following (12th session) the eight instructional sessions.
-DIALNG also served as the baseline measure to identify problematic areas of learners' writing proficiency, i.e., accuracy, appropriacy, and textual organisation, as it targets these writing aspects.
+DIALNG also served as the baseline measure to identify problematic areas of learners' writing proficiency, i.e. accuracy, appropriacy, and textual organisation, as it targets these writing aspects.
 The experimental groups received instructions via Google Meet, the invitation link of which was shared with each class separately.
 The TAIGDA group benefited from the teacher and ChatGPT-generated feedback, while the TGDA group received guidance solely from the teacher.
 The control group participated in conventional writing classes.
 Instructional sessions were held in Google Meet for the two experimental groups.
 For the TAIGDA, the teacher started their chat-GPT, gave it a prompt, copied and pasted a learner's essay in the chat, and shared the screen (each session was devoted to 2-3 essays).

-The teacher initiated the mediation with the most implicit hint and then proceeded to the bot's mediation by repeating or modifying it.
-This way, meditation was provided both orally (through the teacher's voice) and in writing (through the bot's text).
+The teacher initiated the mediation with the most implicit hint and then moved on to the bot's mediation by repeating/modifying it.
+This way, meditation was provided orally (teacher's voice) and written (bot's text).
 This continued until the learner found the problematic area and corrected it.
-In the TGDA class, only teacher-mediated instruction was delivered, i.e., the teacher provided oral hints while only the essay text was screen-shared.
-All students were allowed to use their microphones during GDA sessions, and all sessions were screen-recorded for later analysis, which resulted in a typology of mediational moves (Table 1) for the TAIGDA group.
+In TGDA class, only teacher mediation was delivered, i.e., the teacher provided oral hints while only the essay text was screen-shared.
+All students could use their mics during GDA sessions, and all sessions were screen-recorded for later analysis, which rendered a typology of mediational moves (Table 1) for the TAIGDA group.
 As the fine-tuned moves emerged from the intervention sessions, they were applied across learners based on their responsiveness to mediation.
 In the last sessions, individual online interviews with the TAIGDA group were conducted to gather qualitative data on participants' experiences.